pic

 Output in REPL

 In later sections, we'll exclusively benchmark functions.
-Therefore, you should always prefix each function argument with $.
+This means that you should always prefix the function arguments with $.
 Omitting $ will lead to inaccurate results, including incorrect reports of memory allocations.

 The following example demonstrates the consequence of excluding $, where the runtimes reported are higher than the actual runtime.